Nanaimo Bars are one of Canada's favorite confections. The beautiful

 to find it, just

-substitute it with an equal amount of instant vanilla pudding.
+substitute it with an equal amount of instant vanilla pudding, or you can

-coating of shiny semisweet or bittersweet chocolate that provides a slight crunch as you
+shiny semisweet or bittersweet chocolate that provides a slight crunch as

 dominant flavors, make sure to use a good quality chocolate that you enjoy